xXMRK888YTXx/ivy-wallet-fork/README.md

-# [Fork Name]: Unofficial Support and Extension
+# Ivy Wallet Fork by xXMRK888YTXx

-This repository represents a fork of the original application, created to add current features and ongoing support.
+This repository represents a fork of the original application, created to add current features.

-You can download the compiled forked application in the [Releases](link_to_releases) section.
+You can download the compiled forked application in the [Releases](https://github.com/xXMRK888YTXx/ivy-wallet/releases) section.

 ## ⚙️ Change Log

-### Updates and Dependency Cleanup
+### Updates Dependency

-* The `targetSdk` has been updated to **36**.
+* The `targetSdk` has been updated to **36 (Android 16)**.
 * **Firebase Crashlytics** and **Google Services** have been completely removed.

 ### New Features